Competitive dance

 A dance group strikes an ending pose at the conclusion of their competitive performance.
 Groups such as this are typically formed from students in a dance class.
 The dancers in this image are members of a tap dance class.

-Competitive dance is a popular, widespread sport in which competitors perform dances in any of several permitted dance styles—such as acro, ballet, contemporary, jazz, hip-hop, lyrical, modern, musical theatre, tap, and improv—before a common group of judges.
-This is in contrast with other activities that involve competition among dancers based on purpose, or specific dance styles or genres, such as pom squad and dancesport (competitive ballroom dance).
+Competitive dance is a popular, widespread sport in which competitors perform dances in any of several permitted dance styles—such as open, acro, ballet, contemporary, jazz, hip-hop, lyrical, modern, musical theatre, tap, and improv—before a panel of judges, typically with professional dance experience.
+This differs from other dance-related competitions based on specific styles or purposes, such as pom squad and dancesport (competitive ballroom dance).

-The competitive dance industry largely consists of competition production companies—also sometimes called dance competition companies and dance competition lines—that conduct regional competitions at stops along their annual, nationwide tours.
-Dancers who compete at these regional competitions are students ranging in age from approximately five to eighteen years old.
+The competitive dance industry largely consists of competition production companies (sometimes called dance competition companies or competition lines) that conduct regional competitions at stops along their annual, nationwide tours.
+Dancers who compete at these regional competitions are students typically ranging in age from five to eighteen.
 After competing regionally, qualifying routines and studios go on to compete nationally towards the end of their season.
-Dance schools (often referred to as dance studios) arrange for their classes to compete in a range of disciplines as solos, duets, trios, or in a small group dance in addition to or in place of large group routines.
+Dance schools (often referred to as dance studios or academies) arrange for their classes to compete in a range of disciplines as solos, duets, trios, or in a small group dance in addition to or in place of large group routines or lines or productions, used for larger groups of dancers.
 Competitions typically begin in January and end in July or August.

 Competitive dancers must be physically fit because even short dances can be physically demanding.
 Dancers must continuously train to maintain and improve their technique, balance skills, strength and flexibility.
 Dance studios typically advise their students to avoid activities that put them at risk for injury or illness, especially while attending competitions.

 Except for holidays and short breaks during the summer, competitive dancing is typically a year-round activity: dancers attend classes during competition season, to refine their competitive routines, and during off-season to prepare for the next upcoming competition season.
 Some dancers attend dance intensives during the summer to improve technique.
 These intensives normally last a few weeks and happen in various locations around the world.
 Intensives are typically very intense, as the dancers follow rigorous schedules.
-Twelve hour or more days are extremely likely, as many classes and activities are crammed into each day.
+Days of twelve hours or more are extremely likely, as many classes and activities are crammed into each day.

 Competition

 Dance music

-The music used in competitive dance routines is typically adapted from commercially available songs created by professional recording artists.
+The gnarly used in competitive dance routines is typically adapted from commercially available songs created by professional recording artists or in the world of competitive ballet and musical theater can be performed by a live pianist or even a full band.
 Dance routines are subject to time limits at most dance competitions, and consequently the original, commercial music is usually edited to conform to such time limits.